 K.1 The student will identify and describe key health and safety concepts.

-Recognize the importance of making healthy food choices (e.g., eating a variety of foods from all food groups, eating breakfast, choosing healthy snacks, eating at least five fruits and vegetables a day).

-Recognize the need for regular physical activity.
+Identify the MyPlate food groups (i.e., dairy, proteins, vegetables, fruits, grains) and a variety of foods and beverages from each group.

+Explain what it means to have a food allergy.

-Describe different types of physical activity.
+Describe different types of physical activity and recognize the need for regular physical activity.

 Recognize the importance of a regular bedtime routine and enough sleep.

-Describe the five senses (sight, hearing, smell, taste, touch) and major body parts (e.g., head, trunk, arms, legs, hands, and feet).Identify medicine as a pill or liquid that can be taken to feel better when sick but can cause harm if misused.
+Describe the five senses (i.e., sight, hearing, smell, taste, touch).

+Identify major body parts (e.g., head, torso, arms, legs, hands, feet, muscles, bones).

+Identify medicine as a pill or liquid that can be taken to feel better when sick but can cause harm if misused.
-Identify adults that keep children healthy (e.g., parents/guardians, teachers, school counselors, nurses, doctors).

-Identify that hand washing reduces the chance of becoming sick.
+Describe how medicine and other substances can be helpful or harmful, and recognize poison warning labels

+Define germs and describe how germs (e.g., bacteria, viruses) may cause common diseases (e.g., cold, flu).

-Describe the function of the teeth and how to take care of them.
+Describe the function of the teeth, how to take care of them, and the health professionals that help care for teeth (e.g., dentist, hygienist).

-Recognize ways to be safe (e.g., tying shoes, wearing a helmet, using a car safety seat and seat belt).

-Describe pedestrian safety, to include using sidewalks and crosswalks.

-Describe bus safety practices, to include where to cross in front of the bus and staying in the seat facing forward.
+Describe pedestrian, bike, bus, and playground safety practices.

 Describe emergency and nonemergency situations.

-Identify emotions (e.g., happiness, sadness, anger, fear, frustration).
+Identify a variety of feelings (e.g., happiness, sadness, anger, fear, frustration, calmness).

-Describe what it means to be a friend and to show consideration and concern for others.
+Describe what it means to be a friend and how to show kindness, consideration, and concern for others (i.e., self-awareness, social awareness, and relationship skills).

+Describe personal space.

+Recognize that classroom rules are important for school (e.g., sharing, respecting others).

 Identify household products that are harmful or poisonous.

+Identify items and materials that can be reused (e.g., grocery bags, paper, water bottles, other containers).

 Healthy Decisions